jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

   errata mitigation for platforms with a non-arm interconnect using the errata ABI.
 By default its disabled (``0``).

+-  ``FVP_TRUSTED_SRAM_SIZE``: Size (in kilobytes) of the Trusted SRAM region to utilize when building for the FVP platform.
+This option defaults to 256.

 GICv3 driver options
 --------------------